 During the first week after your procedure, you will need to wear an eye shield while you are sleeping.
 Special sunglasses to block bright light should also be worn for at least one week.
 You will need to avoid eye cosmetics, strenuous activity, heavy lifting, bending over, and getting anything in the eye, including water and dirt.
 Please do not rub or touch your eyes at all during the healing process.

 Are Eye Drops Used After Surgery?

-It’s common for prescription eye drops to be used after cataract surgery, although each patient may need different prescriptions.
+It’s common for prescription eye drops to be used after cataract surgery in Wichita KS, although each patient may need different prescriptions.
 The most common eye drops to use after your surgery will be formulated with antibiotics to promote healing and prevent possible infection during the recovery process.
 Depending on your eye health, prescription artificial tears may also be prescribed.